SumoLogic/sumologic-otel-collector/docs/Configuration.md

     location: UTC
 ```

-for details please see [Syslog Receiver documentation][syslogreceiver_readme].
+For details see the [Syslog Receiver documentation][syslogreceiver_readme].

 [syslogreceiver_readme]: https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.27.0/receiver/syslogreceiver

 ### Statsd Receiver

-StatsD Receiver ingests [StatsD messages][statsd_messages] into the OpenTelemetry Collector.
+The StatsD Receiver ingests [StatsD messages][statsd_messages] into the OpenTelemetry Collector.

-The basic configuration for StatsD Receiver has following format:
+The following is a basic configuration for the StatsD Receiver:

 ```yaml
 receivers: